 If a dose is missed:

 - If you miss a dose or forget to use your medicine, use it as soon as you can.
 If it is almost time for your next dose, wait until then to use the medicine and skip the missed dose.
 Do not use extra medicine to make up for a missed dose.

 How to Store and Dispose of This Medicine

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Store the mixed oral liquid in the refrigerator.
 Do not freeze.

-- Ask your pharmacist, doctor, or health caregiver about the best way to dispose of any leftover medicine after you have finished your treatment.
-You will also need to throw away old medicine after the expiration date has passed.
+- Ask your pharmacist, doctor, or health caregiver about the best way to dispose of any outdated medicine or medicine no longer needed.
 Throw away any unused medicine after 49 days through community take-back programs when available.

 - Keep all medicine away from children and never share your medicine with anyone.

 Drugs and Foods to Avoid

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Make sure your doctor knows if you are also using didanosine (ddI, Videx®), mycophenolate mofetil (Cellcept®), probenecid (Benemid®), zidovudine (AZT, Retrovir®), or medicines that weaken the immune system (such as steroids, cancer medicines, or radiation treatment).